Beloin/TCCEMG/docs/emg_read/read_emg_singal.md

 ## Sensor and Raw Data

-Sensor Name: Three‐lead Differential Muscle/Electromyography Sensor for Microcontroller Applications (Minified as "TLDEMG")
+Sensor Name: Three‐lead Differential Muscle/Electromyography Sensor for Microcontroller Applications (Minified as "TLDEMG") Looks like this sensor gave me a problem, IT reads intensisty of "grip", or better, itensity of signal read...
+I need their frequencies...
+How can I do it?
+Can I use this sensor yet?

 ### Low Filter: